KimtVak8143/LeetCodeDSA/DailyReport2.md

   - get into each list row, and use sum(), to get sum of each secondary list
   - then take max of all-time maximum and current sum
   - return maxum

+- Check If Two String Arrays are Equivalent - 1661
+  - create 2 empty strings, now store all list strings, then return s1==s2